All scripts run in one thread (Main thread

 in the Used thread

-configuration of this object on the Sequencer
+configuration in this object on the Sequencer

 configuration page, then the onStep